solidi/writing/writing-ideas.md

 1. Finishing things.
 1. Investors, destroyers, and culture.
 1. Hitting the wall on aglos, and weird land of conditionals getting the tests to pass.
-1. Reply All Considered Harmful
-    1. Let those do their job
-    1. Avoid urgency, build trust
-    1. Default change?
-    1. Replay all is the default
 1. What I Learned about Vacations
     - 3 days to decompress, 3 weeks to disconnect
     - taking on one meeting may ruin the vacation